Welcome to Trekking In Nepal

 Trekking in Nepal – Best Time to Trek

-Trekking in Nepal is best done during the dry and warm months of late February through June or September through November.
+Trekking in Nepal is best done during the dry and warm months from late February through to June and from September through to November.

 During these months temperatures tend to be ‘moderate’ by Nepalese standards and the skies are often clear, providing great vistas of the Himalayas.

 Of course, as these months are optimal for trekking, most routes in Nepal tend to get busy.
 There are, however, some quieter more remote routes that can be followed to avoid the crowds (see above).

 The summer monsoon arrives in June and gets into full swing during the months of July and August.
 These last two months are generally wet and unpleasant, characterised by serious rain and leeches!
 You can however find good trekking in rain-shadow areas like the Mustang and Dolpo during these months.

 The winter months of December, January and February, although very cold, can give trekkers on lower routes and unclosed paths a very authentic Nepal trekking experience.
 They are however, not ideal for the faint-hearted and better suited for rugged trekkers who enjoy the hardships and challenges that come with trekking in freezing conditions.

-Trekking in Nepal – Tour Agents, Guides and Independent Treks
+Trekking in Nepal – Costs and Tour Operators

 One of the key benefits of trekking in Nepal is that there are a number of options available in terms of how you want to organize your trek.